davetang/scrnaseq/glossary.md

 * Trajectory inference - Also known as pseudotime analysis.
 Ordering of cells along a trajectory based on gene expression similarity.

 * Transcription factor motif (TF motif) - DNA sequence pattern that is specifically recognized by a sequence-specific TF.
 It is commonly represented as a logo diagram representing the most informative DNA positions by height.

+* Uniform Manifold Approximation and Projection (UMAP) - A technique used for dimensionality reduction that aims to preserve the topological structure of the data, focusing on preserving both local and global relationships.
+It is particularly designed for high-dimensional data visualisation.
+UMAP typically uses PCA as a preprocessing step to reduce the initial dimensionality of the data.
+This is particularly useful when the dimensionality of the original data is very high, as it can speed up the UMAP algorithm without significantly losing important structure.

 * Variational autoencoders - A generative artificial neural network architecture that allows for statistical inference.
 Input data are sampled from a parameterized distribution (prior), and an encoder and decoder are trained jointly to minimize the reconstruction error between the updated prior probability (posterior) and its parametric approximation (variational posterior).